 Tomatoes transplanted and grown for harvest as fresh market tomatoes and subject to a packing contract executed by the acreage reporting date may be insurable.
-Cherry, roma, or plum type tomatoes are not insurable.
+Cherry, roma, or plum type tomatoes are not insurable, except by written agreement.
 The policy does not cover any tomato acreage: